 For IP44 lighting the code is as follows:

-- 4 (Splashproof) : Protected against splash water from all directions , meaning it is resistant to moisture, condensation and light rain.
+- 4 (Splashproof) : Protected against splashes of water from all directions , meaning it is resistant to moisture, condensation and light rain.

 IP44 lighting is a good choice for indoor and outdoor use in sheltered environments , such as:

-- Bathrooms (e.g. around mirrors and sinks, but not directly in the shower)
+- Bathrooms (for example around mirrors and sinks, but not directly in the shower)

 - Canopies and verandas